-This course is designed for pre-season sports conditioning for intercollegiate athletes, including: strength training, cardiovascular conditioning, drill techniques, and game play in preparation for Intercollegiate competition.
-Students who repeat this course will improve skills and fitness through further instruction and practice.
-May be taken 2 times for credit.
+This course is intended for members of the intercollegiate basketball team.
+This course is the second in a two part series covering key components of basketball training, including further development and implementation of strategies for competitive basketball.
+May be taken 4 times for credit.
 Prerequisite: Students planning and preparing to compete in Intercollegiate athletics must be healthy enough to pass a physician's examination and complete an interview with the instructor.

-PEIC-112 3 units
+PEIC-141C